 Maybe you aren’t like the people I mention above, but are more like me, someone who uses the gym on a regular basis.
 The gym hates us.
 I try to negotiate for a lower membership fee and I get $10 a month knocked off my membership.
 The guy next to me who never comes in gets half price for six months.
 It’s frustrating.

-So what are your alternatives if you don’t want to get hit up with $50 a month or sign a full year contract?
+So what are your alternatives to the gym if you don’t want to get hit up with $50 a month or sign a full year contract?
 Or if you aren’t sure you will even keep working out?
-Fortunately there are many great alternatives out there.
+Fortunately there are many great alternatives to the gym out there.